 1. The Permittee shall monitor its influent, effluent and sludge and report concentrations of the following parameters on monitoring report forms provided by the IEPA and include them in its annual report.
 Influent and effluent samples shall be taken at weekly intervals at the indicated detection limit or better and consist of a 24-hour composite unless otherwise specified below.
-Sludge samples shall be taken monthly of the final sludge, defined as sludge pumped to the Stickney WRP for treatment, and consist of a grab sample reported on a dry weight basis.
+Sludge samples shall be taken monthly of the final sludge defined as digester draw and consist of a grab sample reported on a dry weight basis.

-(Influent and effluent only)
+^{(}Influent and effluent only)